Nundah

 The level of cultural diversity witnessed in Nundah was found to be above average when compared nationally for a number of language and cultural background related metrics

-Nundah, as per data from 2016, had a higher level of cultural diversity compared to most local markets, with 20.2% of its population speaking a language other than English at home and 30.8% born overseas.
-Christianity was the predominant religion in Nundah, accounting for 42.4% of the population.
-Hinduism, however, showed significant overrepresentation in Nundah, comprising 6.6% compared to none across Greater Brisbane.
+Nundah's population showed higher cultural diversity than most local markets, with 20.2% speaking a language other than English at home and 30.8% born overseas.
+Christianity was the predominant religion in Nundah, making up 42.4% of its population.
+Hinduism, however, was overrepresented at 6.6%, compared to Brisbane's 2.2%.

 Frequently Asked Questions - Diversity